 The over voltage alarm is a feature I added to help detect relay, connection and load problems.

-If the voltage rises .5 volts above the dump set points the Microcontroller activates the alarm and lights the status LED a constant red.
+If the voltage rises .5 volts above any of the set points the Microcontroller activates the buzzer, turns the status LED Red, switches the relays on continuously until the battery voltage returns to normal operating parameters and then resets the system.
 If the temperature compensation probe is connected the Microcontroller automatically compensates the alarm setting for the increasing or decreasing of the dump set points.